 The Environmental Protection Agency has extended the registration for two years for over-the-top use of dicamba to control weeds in cotton and soybean fields.
 This registration will be valid until Dec 2020.

-“EPA understands that dicamba is a valuable pest control tool for America’s farmers,” said EPA Acting Administrator Andrew Wheeler.
+“EPA understands that dicamba is a valuable pest control tool for America’s farmers with pest control san diego,” said EPA Acting Administrator Andrew Wheeler.
 “By extending the registration for another two years with important new label updates that place additional restrictions on the product, we are providing certainty to all stakeholders for the upcoming growing season.”

 While the label was renewed, there are some important changes you should note for the 2019 and 2020 seasons.
 These label updates were designed to continue to help limit the off-target impact of dicamba.
 All 3 dicamba products (XtendiMax, Engenia, FeXapan) will have the same label.
 Some of the important changes are below: